 Evidence if you're divorced or separated

-If you're divorced or separated, you need to submit an original document of one of the following:
+If you're divorced or separated, you need to submit a photocopy of one of the following:

 - divorce - Decree Nisi or Decree Absolute.
 The surname must match what is on the application form.
 If not, then a change of name deed, from a solicitor is also required;